tlswg/tls13-spec/draft-ietf-tls-tls13.md

-If the client does not send any certificates, the server MAY at its discretion either continue the handshake without client authentication, or respond with a fatal "handshake_failure" alert.
+If the client does not send any certificates, the server MAY at its discretion either continue the handshake without client authentication, or respond with a fatal "certificate_required" alert.
 Also, if some aspect of the certificate chain was unacceptable (e.g., it was not signed by a known, trusted CA), the server MAY at its discretion either continue the handshake (considering the client unauthenticated) or send a fatal alert.